awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 You can also use a virtual private gateway to extend your Local Zone\.
 This configuration allows the VPC associated with the Local Zone to connect to a Direct Connect gateway\.
 The Direct Connect gateway connects to a Direct Connect location in a Region\.
 The on\-premises data center has a Direct Connect connection to the Direct Connect location\.
 For more information, see [Accessing Local Zones using a Direct Connect gateway](https://docs.aws.amazon.com/vpc/latest/userguide/Extend_VPCs.html#access-local-zone) in the *Amazon VPC User Guide*\.

 A Direct Connect gateway is a globally available resource\.
-You can create the Direct Connect gateway in any Region and access it from all other Regions\.
-You can set up Direct Connect to bypass a parent Availability Zone and connect directly to the internet or through Direct Connect points\-of\-presence\.
-For more information about AWS Local Zones, see [AWS Local Zones features](https://aws.amazon.com/about-aws/global-infrastructure/localzones/locations)\.
+You can connect to any Region globally using a Direct Connect gateway\.
+This includes AWS GovCloud \(US\) but does not include the AWS China Regions\.

 Customers using Direct Connect with VPCs that currently bypass a parent Availability Zone will not be able to migrate their Direct Connect connections or virtual interfaces\.